Central flashes during stellar occultations. Effects of diffraction, interferences, and stellar diameter: Geometrical optics

 \section{Geometrical optics}

-Before tackling the problem with diffraction, we first summarize basic results obtained in the framework of pure geometrical optics.
-Numerous papers have been devoted to this topic, see the review of \cite{Sicardy2022} which provides the equations given in this section.
+Before tackling the problem with diffraction, we first summarize the basic results obtained in the framework of pure geometrical optics.
+Numerous papers have been devoted to this topic; see the review in \cite{Sicardy2022}, which provides the equations given in this section.

 We consider a spherical opaque object of radius $R_0$ surrounded by a perfectly spherical and transparent atmosphere, observed from a distance $\Delta \gg R_0$.
-As discussed in Section~\ref{sec_wave_optics} and illustrated in Fig~\ref{fig_tenuous_vs_dense}, the atmosphere can be approximated as a thin phase screen that slightly refracts a ray coming from infinity and passing at distance $R > R_0$ from the body center.
-This approximation stems from the fact that in the case of Earth-based observations, the bending angle due to refraction is generally less than 10$^{-5}$ radian, meaning that the deviation of the ray in the atmosphere is less than a meter or so, justifying the straight line approximation \citep{Sicardy2022}\footnote{ This approximation breaks down if the occulting body is close to the observer and/or if the observation is conducted at radio wavelengths, meaning that the rays go deep into the atmosphere, see for instance the Mariner V radio occultation by Venus in October 1967 \citep{Fjeldbo1971}.}.
+As discussed in Sect.~\ref{sec_wave_optics} and illustrated in Fig~\ref{fig_tenuous_vs_dense}, the atmosphere can be approximated as a thin phase screen that slightly refracts a ray coming from infinity and passing at distance $R > R_0$ from the body center.
+This approximation stems from the fact that in the case of Earth-based observations, the bending angle due to refraction is generally less than 10$^{-5}$ radian (the apparent angular radius of the occulter), which means that the bending of the ray in the atmosphere is less than a meter or so, justifying the straight line approximation \citep{Sicardy2022}\footnote{ This approximation breaks down if the occulting body is close to the observer and/or if the observation is conducted at radio wavelengths, which means that the rays go deep into the atmosphere; see for instance the Mariner V radio occultation by Venus in October 1967 \citep{Fjeldbo1971}.}.
 In the geometrical optics approach, the ray is deviated by an angle $\omega(R)$ (taken as positive), before reaching the observer P at distance $r$ from the shadow center.
-The deviation angle $\omega(R)$ depends on the profile of refractivity (refractive index minus one) $\nu$ of the gas.
-The latter is in turn dependent on the molecular number density profile of the atmosphere, $n_{\rm g}$, through the relation $\nu \approx K n_{\rm g}$, where $K$ is the molecular refractivity which depends on $\lambda$.
+This angle depends on the profile of refractivity (refractive index minus one), $\nu,$ of the gas.
+The latter is in turn dependent on the molecular number density profile of the atmosphere, $n_{\rm g}$, through the relation $\nu \approx K n_{\rm g}$, where $K$ is the molecular refractivity that depends on $\lambda$.